clinton1994/repo2/README.md

 This file is just a readme file
 The purpose of this file is to provide examples on how to use Git and Github together

+## Getting started

+To get started just clone this